U.S. judge no 'mere rubber stamp' in case of ex-Trump aide Flynn, lawyers say

 That led the lead prosecutor on the Flynn case to withdraw.
 Sullivan said in Monday's court filing that his handling of the case was proper in light of the unusual way it has unfolded.

 "It is unusual for a criminal defendant to claim innocence and move to withdraw his guilty plea after repeatedly swearing under oath that he committed the crime," Sullivan said.
-It was also "unprecedented" for Justice Department leaders to overrule career prosecutors in the way they did in the Flynn case, Sullivan said.
+The Justice Department said in a court filing on Monday that under the U.S. Constitution its decision to drop the Flynn case cannot be second-guessed by Sullivan.